EvaMaeRey/everyday_ggplot2_extension/README.md

 > <https://www.trifacta.com/podcast/tidy-data-with-hadley-wickham/>

-To paraphrase, fact that ggplot2 is built on the grammar of graphics, with its logically decomposed bits, lets you fly through plot creation with the greatest of ease.
+To paraphrase, fact that ggplot2 is built on the grammar of graphics, with its ‘logically decomposed bits’, should let you fly through plot creation with ease.
 You can go from the plot you’ve already pictured in your head into reality by describing it.

 After a good amount of time using ggplot2, you get used to this flying sensation.
 You’ve practiced and mastered the grammar.
 You are a composer of graphical poems.
 You confidently speak plots into existence.
 Poetry slam\!

-Until you find yourself with a loss for graphical words within ggplot2.
+But then one day you may find yourself with a loss for graphical words within ggplot2.
 At some point ggplot2 will *seem* to fail to give you the fluid ggplot2 experience.
 One day you will find yourself saying, ’Why aren’t I flying?"
 This might be a moment to check your grammar prowess; or it might be a moment to turn to ggplot2 extension(s)\!

-If after browsing extension others have provided, the [extensions gallery](https://exts.ggplot2.tidyverse.org/gallery/) and the [Awesome `ggplot2`](https://github.com/erikgahner/awesome-ggplot2) repository, you can’t find what you need to fly again, you can consider doing your own extension.
+If, after browsing existing extensions, the [extensions gallery](https://exts.ggplot2.tidyverse.org/gallery/) and the [Awesome `ggplot2`](https://github.com/erikgahner/awesome-ggplot2) repository, you can’t find what you need to fly again, you can consider creating your own extension.

 ``` r
 knitr::include_graphics("jules_leotard.jpeg", )